 #9.
 Avoid online shopping.

 Studies suggest when you’re sad, you’re more likely to buy something.
 Your budget probably does not allow you to embark on a huge retail therapy journey.
 I definitely spend more when I’m sad or having a bad day than when I’m happy… it’s something I really need to get better about.

-Sometimes to help curb that itch to shop, I’ll order a household item on Amazon that I legitimately need, like makeup remover or cat food.
+To help curb that itch to shop, sometimes I’ll order a household item on Amazon that I legitimately need, such as makeup remover or cat food.
 Or I’ll browse websites that are way, way out of my budget that I know I’d never drop money on just because.

-You have to know yourself well enough if you’re going to take that approach.
+You do have to know yourself well enough if you’re going to take that approach.
 No matter how sad I am, I know that I’m not going to order a $150 dress on Modcloth or get a bunch of random stuff from my Amazon wishlist.
-Some people absolutely will, and you have to be honest with yourself before doing that.
+Some people absolutely will, and you have to be honest with yourself before going online window shopping.